Blog

 • Zombie Assets

 These are assets that are physically present but do not appear in the asset register.
 Organizations must add often-overlooked zombie assets to asset records for accuracy.
-Properly identifying and recording these assets ensures compliance and valuation accuracy, making sure all owned assets are accounted for.
+Identifying and recording these assets properly ensures compliance and valuation accuracy, keeping all owned assets accounted for.

 • Damaged or Obsolete Assets